Last Updated: January 6, 2025

 All pension-related matters will be dealt with after the strike ends.

-Faculty who are currently on maternity/parental leave will not receive the college’s top-up payment for the duration of the strike.
-In the spirit of solidarity, however, the local will pay faculty on leave the Local’s portion of strike pay top-up.
-If possible, we ask that these faculty members participate in accommodated strike duties.
+Faculty who are currently on maternity or parental leave will not receive the College’s top-up payment for the duration of the strike.
+In the spirit of solidarity, however, the Local will pay faculty on such a leave Local top-up.
+If possible, we ask that affected faculty members participate in strike duties where possible.
 Please note that OPSEU will only pay for strike pay if you participate in strike duties.
-If you are currently on maternity/parental leave, please contact us at accommodations@opseu562.org about possible strike duties suitable for you.
+If you are currently on maternity or parental leave and are concerned about being able to fully participate in strike duties, please follow the process for requesting accommodations and contact us at accommodations@opseu562.org.
+Please indicate on your accommodation request form that you are on maternity/paternity leave.

-We have been notified by Humber HR that they will not offer faculty on sabbatical the option to continue sabbatical through the strike, as they have in the past.
+We are waiting to hear back from Humber on whether they will offer faculty on sabbatical the option to continue sabbatical through the strike, as they have in the past.
+In terms of standard practice, anyone on sabbatical would cease that work to participate in the strike.
 This means that faculty who are currently on sabbatical should participate in the strike to receive strike pay.
 Accommodations are available to those who require one (see Accommodations).
+Please stay tuned.

 The Local recognizes and respects all religious holidays.
 We ask those who cannot perform strike duties on certain days or times to let us know in advance such that accommodations can be put into place.
+In your email, be sure to specify the date(s), day(s) and/or time(s) you cannot participate in strike duties.
 Please contact accommodations@opseu562.org as early as possible.

 Shifts begin when you SIGN IN, and end when you SIGN OUT.
 Hours are logged in increments of 0.5 hours.
 Twenty (20) hours worked counts as one full week of strike duties completed.
 Minimum shift length is four (4) hours.
 Faculty may work more than 4 hours in a day if they so choose.
 Pay will be pro-rated for weekly shifts totaling less than 20 hours.
 Hours cannot be carried forward.

-- Standard work shifts: Mon – Fri: 4 hours/day = 20 hours
+• Standard work shifts: Mon – Fri: 4 hours/day = 20 hours

-- Sample modified shift: Mon/Tues (6 hours/day) + Wed/Thurs (4 hours/day) = 20 hours
+• Sample modified shift: Mon/Tues (6 hours/day) + Wed/Thurs (4 hours/day) = 20 hours